 Make connections.
 Friendships for children and teens teaches them essential life skills, such as empathy and compassion.
 Because of a TCK’s highly mobile lifestyle, making new connections can sometimes feel hard or scary.
-We encourage TCKs to remain present and make friends, even if it is only for a week.
-We value the practice of learning how to connect with others around us, even if it means risking another goodbye.
+It is essential to encourage TCKs to remain present and make friends, even if it is only for a week; value the practice of learning how to connect with others around us, even if it means risking another goodbye.

 Be an example.
-We tell our own stories and share appropriate emotions with the TCKs in our programs.
+Tell your own stories and share appropriate emotions with the TCKs in your life.
 Hearing others’ experiences helps TCKs understand that they are not alone, and feel connected.
 Feeling connected is an essential part of building resilience.

 Listen to their stories!
 When TCKs get to tell their stories, they can make sense of their world and connect with those who listen their life journey—even if they’re just 5 years old.
 Processing their experiences through reflection and sharing develops their emotional resilience as they continue on their paths.
 Wait until next month where we will dive more into personal storytelling.

 Josh Sandoz is an adult third culture kid and Licensed Mental Health Counselor who specializes in working with TCKs.
 In this podcast you will hear more about Josh's story, challenges that TCKs face, and how you can help your kids develop emotional resilience as they grow up in between cultures.